 Canadian Broadcasting Company.
 UN official criticizes Canadian delays setting up corporate ethics watchdog. https://www.cbc.ca/news/politics/un-watchdog-carr-corporate-ethics-1.5116399

-In the now removed Questions and Answers that was posted on the Government’s web site at the time the Government of Canada announced the Ombudsperson, January 17, 2018, the Ombudsperson is repeatedly described as “independent.”
+In the now removed Q&A that was posted on the Government’s web site at the time the Government of Canada announced the Ombudsperson, January 17, 2918, the Ombudsperson is repeatedly described as “independent.”
 That description of the Ombudsperson has been removed from the revised Q&A posted on April 8, 2019.
-There is still mention of the possibility of the advisor to the Minister carrying out independent fact-finding.
+There is still mention of the possibility of the “advisor to the Minister” carrying out independent fact-finding.

 See April 8, 2019, Responsible business conduct abroad – Questions and answers.

-For MiningWatch Canada’s critique of the former CSR Counsellor’s Order in Council mandate see: MiningWatch Canada.
-Concerns with regard to the mandate and review procedure of the Office of the Corporate Social Responsibility Counsellor for the Government of Canada.
+For MiningWatch Canada’s critique of the former CSR Counsellor’s Order in Council mandate see: https://miningwatch.ca/sites/default/files/MiningWatch_Brief_on_CSR_Counsellor.pdf.
 March 2011.
-For other references to the former CSR Counsellor’s mandate see https://international.gc.ca/csr_counsellor-conseiller_rse/publications/2011-arp-rap.aspx?lang=eng; and for the CSR Counsellor’s process see https://www.international.gc.ca/csr_counsellor-conseiller_rse/review_process_inbrief-processus_examen_enbref.aspx?lang=eng
+For other references to the former CSR Counsellor’s mandate see https://international.gc.ca/csr_counsellor-conseiller_rse/publications/2011-arp-rap.aspx?lang=eng, and for the CSR Counsellor’s process see https://www.international.gc.ca/csr_counsellor-conseiller_rse/review_process_inbrief-processus_examen_enbref.aspx?lang=eng

 Ibid., p.
 5.